-Rheality are a spinout tech start-up from the University of Birmingham, dealing with smart AI-based systems that significantly enhance fluid production by reducing power consumption and raw material wastage.
+University of Birmingham spinout tech start-up, Rheality, deal with smart AI-based systems that significantly enhance fluid production by reducing power consumption and raw material wastage.
 The university spinout partnered with Clean Engineering to further expand their technologies across the UK, USA and Europe.
 Clean Engineering are an investment company who focus on sustainable investments in engineering companies, making Rheality the perfect fit to fund.

 The technology created by Rheality allows manufacturers the ability to ‘see’ inside the production lines in real time.
 If there is an issue, it can be solved without having to stop production.
 On top of this, the manufacturer can continually fine tune their processes, leading to less waste and energy used.